 In fact, many prominent marketers and digital gurus urge you to spend much more time on promotion than you spend on the creation of content.

-Although emails, social media posts, and SEO are good ways in which you can promote your content, you need to also consider paid options.
-Paid options such as Sponsored Posts and advertising are a great way to bring your content in front of time-sensitive or a specific group of audience.
-Promotion is one of the marketing strategies that can surely bring in the results.
+Although emails, social media posts, and SEO are good ways to promote your content, you need to also consider paid options.
+Paid options such as Sponsored Posts and advertising are a great way to bring your content in front of a time-sensitive or specific audience group.
+Promotion is one of the marketing strategies that can surely bring in results.